Four benefits of standardized delivery and offerings with Managed Cloud Services

 IBM Services for Managed Applications is rolling out standardized offerings across more than 60 data centers and network points of presence across the globe.
 We do this as a centralized, managed team under a single contract and we ensure a consistent delivery of your services, regardless of location.

-IBM offers flexible options to fit your unique needs, from managing infrastructure to the application layers with SLAs up to 99.9 percent.
+IBM offers flexible options to fit your unique needs, from managing the infrastructure to the application layers with SLAs up to 99.9 percent.
 And we support critical enterprise applications like SAP, Oracle, and Commerce.
 To find out more about what to look for in managed services provider, download this comparison guide and watch our playlist.